coder/websocket/README.md

 ## Design considerations

-- Minimal API is easier to maintain and for others to learn
+- Minimal API is easier to maintain and learn
 - Context based cancellation is more ergonomic and robust than setting deadlines
-- No pings or pongs because TCP keep alives work fine for HTTP/1.1 and they do not make sense with HTTP/2 (see #1)
+- No ping support because TCP keep alives work fine for HTTP/1.1 and they do not make sense with HTTP/2 (see #1)
 - net.Conn is never exposed as WebSocket's over HTTP/2 will not have a net.Conn.
-- Functional options make the API very clean and easy to extend
+- Structures are nicer than functional options, see [google/go-cloud#908](https://github.com/google/go-cloud/issues/908#issuecomment-445034143)
-- Using net/http's Client for dialing means we do not have to reinvent dialing hooks and configurations.
-Just pass in a custom net/http client if you want custom dialing.
+- Using net/http's Client for dialing means we do not have to reinvent dialing hooks and configurations like other WebSocket libraries

 ## Comparison

-While I believe nhooyr/websocket has a better API than existing libraries, both gorilla/websocket and gobwas/ws were extremely useful in implementing the WebSocket protocol correctly so big thanks to the authors of both.
-In particular, I made sure to go through the issue tracker of gorilla/websocket to make sure I implemented details correctly.
+While I believe nhooyr/websocket has a better API than existing libraries, both gorilla/websocket and gobwas/ws were extremely useful in implementing the WebSocket protocol correctly so **big thanks** to the authors of both.
+In particular, I made sure to go through the issue tracker of gorilla/websocket to make sure I implemented details correctly and understood how people were using the package in production.

 ### gorilla/websocket

 https://github.com/gorilla/websocket

-This package is the community standard but it is very old and over time has accumulated cruft.
-There are many ways to do the same thing and the API is not clear.
+This package is the community standard but it is 6 years old and over time has accumulated cruft.
+There are many ways to do the same thing, usage is not clear and there are some rough edges.
 Just compare the godoc of [nhooyr/websocket](godoc.org/github.com/nhooyr/websocket) side by side with [gorilla/websocket](godoc.org/github.com/gorilla/websocket).

-The API for nhooyr/websocket has been designed such that there is only one way to do things which makes using it correctly and safely much easier.
+The API for nhooyr/websocket has been designed such that there is only one way to do things which makes it easy to use correctly.

-In terms of lines of code, this library is around 2000 whereas gorilla/websocket is at 7000.
-So while the API for nhooyr/websocket is simpler, the implementation is also significantly simpler and easier to test which reduces the surface are of bugs.

 Furthermore, nhooyr/websocket has support for newer Go idioms such as context.Context and also uses net/http's Client and ResponseWriter directly for WebSocket handshakes. gorilla/websocket writes its handshakes directly to a net.Conn which means it has to reinvent hooks for TLS and proxying and prevents support of HTTP/2.

+Another advantage of nhooyr/websocket is that it supports multiple concurrent writers out of the box.

 ### x/net/websocket